iamseonghoon/iamseonghoon/README.md

 - Operating Systems (CSI3101) as a TA at Yonsei University (2018 Spring)

 ### ✨ Technical skills
+- Spoken Languages:
+  - Korean
-- Spoken Languages: Korean, English (TOEIC: 960/990)
+  - English (TOEIC: 960/990)
+- Programming Languages:
-- Programming Languages: C, C++, Python, JavaScript, Java
+  - C, C++, Python, JavaScript, Java
-(Also, I have some experience with Go, Kotlin, Haskell, and so on.)
+  - Also, I have some experience with Go, Kotlin, Haskell, and so on.